tung2389/weather-app/README.md

 # Weather app

 This is a web app that use OpenWeatherMap api and React framework.
+Demo [here](https://tung2389.github.io/weather-app/).

-Demo [here](https://tung2389.github.io/weather-app/) No update is planned in the future
+No update is planned in the future.

 IMPORTANT NOTE: IF YOU WANT TO USE .ENV FILE IN YOUR APP WHICH CREATED BY CREATE-REACT-APP, YOU MUST USE VARIABLES WHOSE PREFIXES ARE "REACT_APP_" IN ORDER TO MAKE THEM WORK.
 IT TAKES ME A LOT OF TIME TO FIGURE OUT THIS.